influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

 ---
 title: Optimize writes to InfluxDB
 description: >
-  Simple tips to optimize performance and system overhead when writing data to InfluxDB Cloud Serverless.
+  Tips and examples to optimize performance and system overhead when writing data to InfluxDB Cloud Serverless.
 weight: 203
 menu: